audioooo glossary

 AUv3 (Audio Unit Version 3)

 Audio Unit Version 3 (AUv3) is an updated version of the AU plugin format.
-It provides enhanced features and capabilities, such as increased stability, better performance, and support for more complex audio processing tasks.
+It provides enhanced features and capabilities, such as increased stability, better performance, out-of-process hosting for plugins, and support for more complex audio processing tasks across macOS and iOS.

 CLAP (CLever Audio Plugin)

 CLever Audio Plugin (CLAP) is a new open standard for audio plugins designed to be efficient and flexible.
-It aims to provide a modern alternative to existing plugin formats with improved performance and extensibility.
+It aims to provide a modern alternative to existing plugin formats with improved performance, better modulation capabilities, and extensibility.

 DAW (Digital Audio Workstation)